hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Conclusion:** The goals to develop and implement enabling regulatory measures for waste reduction and recycling and to integrate plastic waste management as a priority into city plans, if successful, will be the key achievements of this project.
 The focus on waste reduction is commendable.

-**SDG 12 "Responsible consumption and production":** Engaging with local businesses and focus on waste reduction are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.
+**SDG 12 "Responsible consumption and production":** Engaging with local businesses and focusing on waste reduction are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.

 **SDG 14 "Life below water":** By tackling the challenge both on national and city levels this project has the potential to reduce marine plastic pollution.